 - Pellet energy: the remaining energy at the target is crucial for a hunter looking for knock-down power.
 Hollow pellets are preferable as they expand on impact while the pointed pellets have high penetration power.

-To sum up, it is important to remember that aspects important for one shooting task may not be important for another shooting task.
+To sum up, it is important to remember that certain aspects of a pellet that are important for one shooting task may not be important for another.
 For instance, the knockdown power is vital to a hunter but less important to a target shooter.

-So, don’t restrict yourself to one type of pellet.
-Keep in mind that different pellets are used for different purposes.
-Therefore, you should keep a wide variety of them to meet your requirements.
+It is best not to restrict yourself to one type of pellet.
+Keeping in mind that different pellets are used for different purposes, you should keep a wide variety of them on hand to meet your requirements.

 We now believe that you have learned enough to make an informed decision on the Most Accurate Pellets.
 Now you just need a top air gun!